-Whilst Site 1 is prominent in the landscape and falls within a Registered Battlefield, the southern part of the site is developed and includes c.1950s agricultural buildings that are not considered to be inkeeping with the historic, built and landscape character.
-Therefore, whilst the allocation of the site as a whole could cause significant harm, a smaller site allocation covering the existing developed area of the site could result in enhancements to the character and setting of local historic features and the landscape character, making the site favourable against the SEA objectives.
+Whilst Site 1 is prominent in the landscape and falls within a Registered Battlefield, the southern part of the site is developed and includes c.1950s agricultural buildings that are not considered to be in-keeping with the historic, built and landscape character.
+Therefore, whilst the allocation of the site as a whole could cause significant harm, a smaller site allocation covering the existing developed site area could result in enhancements to the character and setting of local historic features and the landscape character, making the site favourable against the SEA objectives.

-Other site options are considered to perform less favourably against the SEA objectives.
+Other sites are considered to perform less favourably against the SEA objectives.

-The Parish Council seeks to allocate part of Site 1 for housing and part of Site 14 as a housing reserve site.
+The Parish Council seeks to allocate part of Site 1 as a reserve housing site.
 Whilst Site 1 does not perform as well compared to other options against the SEA objectives, it has been proposed for allocation due to significant community support and its redevelopment presenting opportunities to enhance the built environment.
-Site 14 is proposed for allocation as it has the next highest-ranking following Site 1 in the site assessment exercise undertaken by the Parish Council.